 In most years, the stock market goes up.
 And then, when you least expect it, it plunges.
-Unfortunately, stock market investors can’t totally predict or avoid the periodic dips, corrections, and outright crashes.
-But looking back at history’s biggest stock market crashes can help guide your investments going forward — and could give you an inkling of when a market dip may be in the cards.
+Unfortunately, stock market investors can’t totally predict or avoid periodic dips, corrections, and outright crashes, but looking back at history’s biggest stock market crashes can help guide your investments going forward, and it could give you an inkling of when a market dip may be in the cards.

 Does Anyone Know What Causes a Stock Market Crash?

 There’s been some research into the commonalities of stock market crashes.
 Scott Nations, author of The History of the United States in Five Crashes, says that the major stock market drops and modern-day crashes included:

 - A type of financial engineering or “contraption”

 - An external catalyst, frequently unrelated to the stock market

 So, with these three things in mind, here's what to look for before a stock market crash.

 In general, the best indicator of how the market is being valued can be found in its price-to-earnings ratio, or P/E (which is also used to value individual stocks).
 By dividing the aggregate price of the stock market by all of the companies' earnings, you arrive at the price that investors will pay for $1 of earnings or profit.
 The lower the P/E ratio, the cheaper (more undervalued) the stock market.